A new coupling mechanism between two graphene electron waveguides for ultrafast switching: Discussions

+Previous graphene field effect transistors have the low on-off ratio at room temperature \cite{Schwierz2010}.
+In spite of many efforts to improve their designs \cite{Britnell2012, Ghobadi2014, Wang2015, Katkov2014}, the on-off ratio of the graphene field effect transistors is still below $10^6$ even at a relatively high voltage of the order of 5 V \cite{Britnell2012, Ghobadi2014}.
+From the results obtained above in this paper, our proposed design can behave as a field effect transistor, in which electrons coupling between the two waveguides can be controlled by the gate voltage.
+Typical values of the on-off ratio is presented in Fig. 5, in which we use $D$ = 50 nm and $d$ =200 nm and $k_1d=4.96\pi$.
+From the figure, we see that the on-off ratio can exceed $10^6$.

-In this section, we numerically solve Eqs.
-(6) and (7) to present two different coupling conditions in Fig. \ref{Fig4}.
-In Fig. \ref{Fig4}(a) and (b), we consider that there is one coupling, respectively, between the first and second modes of the graphene waveguides.
-The values of $d$ and $D$ are set at $d$ = 200 nm and $D$ = 50 nm.
-For simplicity, the detuning parameter is set at $\Delta =0$ with $\Omega=C_{12}=C_{21}$.
-The Schottky barrier height between the graphene and the GaAs is 500 meV, which is consistent with recent experiments \cite{SBH1}.
-In general, the higher barrier height allows for a lower coupling strength $\Omega$, which leads to a longer coupling length.
-We assume that the symmetrical wave mode $\psi_A-i \psi_B$ is the initially populated mode in the source graphene waveguide, which can be coherently excited by the high-quality contact between metal electrode and graphene.
+From solving Eqs.
+(6) and (7) numerically, we present the first and second coupling modes of the graphene waveguide in Fig. 6 for $d$ = 200 nm and $D$ = 50 nm For simplicity, the detuning parameter is set at $\Delta =0$ and thus $\Omega=C_{12}=C_{21}$.
+The Schottky barrier height between the graphene and the GaAs is 0.5 eV \cite{SBH1}.
+In general, higher barrier height will allow for a lower coupling strength $\Omega$, and leads to a longer coupling length.
+We also assume that the symmetrical wave mode $\psi_A-i \psi_B$ is the initially populated mode in the source graphene waveguide, which can be coherently excited by the high-quality contact between the metal electrode and graphene.

-Figure 4 clearly shows a demonstration of Rabi oscillations of the electrons probability amplitudes between the two graphene waveguides, in analogy to the dynamics of a two-level quantum mechanical system.
+Figure 6 clearly shows a demonstration of Rabi oscillations of the electrons probability amplitudes between the two graphene waveguides, in analogy to the dynamics of a two-level quantum mechanical system.
 The population of the different modes of the graphene waveguides depends on the gate-controlled guiding of the electrons into the source waveguide.
 If the electron injected into the source graphene waveguide has a wave packet perfectly matched at a certain waveguide eigenstate, only that specific mode will be excited.
-The figure also demonstrates the electron coupling transfer length $L$ is up to 1000 nm.
-For the coupling between the first modes in quantum optical waveguides, the coupling length is $L= 654$ nm with a transfer frequency of $f_T = 1.53\times 10^{12}$ s$^{-1}$ (or 0.65 ps).
+The figure also demonstrates the electron coupling transfer length $L$ up to 1000 nm is possible.
+As an example, the coupling between the first modes in quantum optical waveguides, the coupling length is $L= 654$ nm with a transfer frequency of $f_T = 1.53\times 10^{12}$ s$^{-1}$ (or 0.65 ps), which is very fast (less than 1 ps).

-Interestingly, the coupling transfer length will be reduced to $L$ = 302 nm and the transfer frequency will increase to $f_T = 3.3\times 10^{12}$ s$^{-1}$ (0.3 ps) for coupling only between the second modes in the graphene electron waveguide, as shown in the Fig. 4 (b).